 Hat-trick housing development in Rotherham

-Our team in the Midlands are delivering three new housing developments in Rotherham town centre that will see the creation of 171 new homes in the region.
+Our team in the Midlands have delivered three new housing developments in Rotherham town centre, creating 171 new homes in the region.

 Designed by Bond Bryan Architects, the scheme is made up of three Rother Living developments – one on the site of the former Henley’s garage in Wellgate, another on Sheffield Road and the final site on Westgate on the Millfold House site.

-Delivered on behalf of Rotherham Metropolitan Borough Council’s as part of their ambitious housing growth programme and Town Centre Masterplan, the development will feature a mix of houses and apartments for council housing, shared ownership and affordable sale.
+Delivered on behalf of Rotherham Metropolitan Borough Council’s as part of their ambitious housing growth programme and Town Centre Masterplan, the development features a mix of houses and apartments for council housing, shared ownership and affordable sale.

 The £13m Westgate Riverside development in Sheffield Road consists of two apartment blocks containing 44 homes and 28 two and three-storey semi-detached and terrace houses.

-Westgate’s Millfold House Development, which is valued at £10m, will feature one apartment block consisting of 31 apartments and 14 back-to-back houses.
+Westgate’s Millfold House Development, which is valued at £10m, features one apartment block consisting of 31 apartments and 14 back-to-back houses.

 Stuart Kerr, Operations Director at Willmott Dixon said: